rmkelley/rmkelley.github.io/saga.md

 Difference in Elevation

-The data is ASTER elevation data subtracted from SRTM elevation data, with orange veering towards ASTER data and blue towards SRTM.
+The data is ASTER elevation data subtracted from SRTM elevation data, with orange corresponding with ASTER data and blue with SRTM.
 Notice there is a diagonal strip running across the frame.
-I show how a single pass of an imager can dramatically change data outputs.
+It shows how a single pass of an imager can dramatically change data outputs.

 ![Elevation Difference](Elevation_difference.jpg)
 ![](Elevation_difference_legend.png)

 Flow Accumulation initial image

 The image below is what SAGA initially put out as the difference between the flow accumulations from the different data sets.
-The information was there, but not in workable form.
+The information was there but was visually confusing making its use challenging without further work.

 ![Flow Difference](FA_difference.png)
 ![](FA_difference_legend.png)